muyun/dev.kbs/blog/pages/self-notes/2021-04-05-I-love-you-but.md

 title: Notes on I love you but I'm Not in Love with You
 date: 2021-04-05
-tags: love, notes, softskills, summary, learning,
+tags: notes, love, softskills,insight,important, learning

 ### Truely to **Understand**